camillegeorgiou/kibana-search-project/README.md

   path.config: "path-to-config"
 ```

-6. In Dev Tools, create the new index with mappings, using the index-mappings.txt file.
+6. In Dev Tools, create the new index with mappings, using the **index-mappings.txt** file.

 7. Run Logstsh and wait for data to ship to cluster.
 Due to the inclusion of inference procesors in the ingest pipeline, this may take a little time.
 Ensure the conunt of documents in your csv matches the count in the index, by running GET bbc-news-elser/_count

 8. Install Streamlit locally / in your virtual environment.
 Documentation on running streamlit applications can be found here: https://streamlit.io/

-9. Run the following to start the application:
+9. From inside the relevant directory, run the following to start the application:

 ```
 streamlit run elasticapp.py